quadsproject/ansible-quads-ssm/README.md

 * Performs all self-service steps:  registration, login, host discovery and scheduling
 * Allows scheduling multiple hosts or passing additional cloud values e.g. `qinq: 1` or `nowipe`
+* Allows setting a host model preference order, or use `all` if you don't care
 * Generates your list of schedule hosts and login/authentication details locally

 ---